These help pages have been updated for version 7.1 of the program.

 which is on the right of the status bar at the bottom of the Character test form:

 The tone tests offer you Minimal Pair type questions to help you distinguish between Chinese tones.
-For more information about the philosophy behind these questions visit the Mǎ or Mà?
+For more information about the philosophy behind these questions please visit the Mǎ or Mà?

 website on which it is based.